 More Studies Supporting Cold and Longevity

-Other experiments with mice found the lifespan was extended by a fifth by lowering their body temperature.
+Positive findings were also obtained in experiments with mice, in which the lifespan was extended by a fifth by lowering their body temperature.
 Dr. David Vilchez is enthusiastic about the results, which show similarities to the experiments with threadworms.
 Increased activity of the cellular cleansing process was observed in the mice at colder temperatures.

 In further studies, the researchers took human cells and focused on the main protein that causes Huntington’s disease.
-By lowering the temperature by just one degree, researchers prevented the formation of harmful protein clumps associated with Huntington’s disease.
-The same approach showed positive effects in amyotrophic lateral sclerosis (ALS), another neurodegenerative condition.
+The astonishing results showed that cooling by just one degree was sufficient to prevent the formation of protein clumps, as the toxic protein was degraded more efficiently in this cooler environment.
+Vilchez emphasizes that this approach also worked successfully in amyotrophic lateral sclerosis (ALS), a neurodegenerative disease in old age.

 Conclusion